 - Regular attendance is a responsibility of the student and the parent(s) or guardian. - Notify School of Absence: When a student is absent, parents/guardians need to contact the school office on the day of the absence by 8:15 a.m.
-If contact is not made by that time the attendance secretary will contact the home or workplace of the parent.

-Students arriving after 8:30 (Half hour before and after school) or leaving before 2:30 are considered absent for 1⁄2 a day

-- The following shall be considered excused absences in the Kiel Area School District: - Illness of the student - After 5 days in a semester, a doctor's note is required. - Parental Permission - Parents may excuse students for 10 days: - Parents are authorized to excuse their child from school attendance for any reason for up to a MAXIMUM OF 10 DAYS in a school year provided they notify the school.
+If contact is not made by that time the attendance secretary will contact the home or workplace of the parent. - \\Students arriving after 8:30 (Half hour before and after school) or leaving before 2:30 are considered absent for 1⁄2 a day\\ - Students are allowed to miss a total of 10 excused days throughout the school day, per the Kiel Area School District's policy on attendance. - The following shall be considered excused absences in the Kiel Area School District: - Illness of the student - After 5 days in a semester, a doctor's note is required. - Parental Permission

-Absences that are not considered EXCUSED by the Kiel Area School District or utilized by the parent/guardian as one of the allowed 10 parent-approved days per year are, BY LAW, considered TRUANCIES, and may result in a municipal citation.
+Absences that are not considered EXCUSED by the Kiel Area School District, BY LAW, considered TRUANCIES, and may result in a municipal citation.